jakelevi1996/backprop2/README.md

 This is because my original motivation for researching this was wanting to match human level performance in terms of data-efficiency and invariance learning, and these are still very much goals that I want to achieve.
 But my intuition has shifted recently towards thinking that if we want to achieve human level performance in machine learning, then it makes sense to try and understand the proprties and dynamics of human learning more thoroughly from a computational perspective, and try and make our computational models more realistic in comparison to the proprties and dynamics of human learning.

 For all we know, it may well be that some features of biological brains (feaures which we might already know from neuroscience) might actually be fundamental to their greater success compared to state-of-the-art ML models.
 This is why *biological plausibility in ML* is what I want to focus on in my research moving forwards.

-While the concept I've described here of using meta-learning reconstruction as an approach to image classification has advantages over models such as CNNs in terms of invariance learning, which itself is a feature of biological plausibility, there are definitely aspects of it which are not biologically plausible.
-One example is the fact that inputs from the retina are place-coded in different neurons which are fed into LGN and V1, not compared with outputs from a global function which has the coordinate of each rod/cone as its inputs.
-This is something I want to incorporate into my research into biologically plausible ML moving forward.

 ## Endnote: other topics I researched using this repository